maion308/express-api-react/README.md

 npm start
 ```

 Open your browser and test the route http://localhost:3001/.
-The Home component should render but the outer links will not work yet because we haven't built them out yet.
+The Home component should render but the other links will not work yet because we haven't built them out yet.

 Cool.
 We are done with shared components for now.